Zhuagenborn/Plants-vs.-Zombies-Online-Battle/docs/Key Data and Functions.md

 # Key Data and Functions

-All information can be obtained through reverse engineering.
+All information can be obtained through reverse engineering using the following tools:

+- [*Cheat Engine*](https://www.cheatengine.org): An open-source memory scanner.
+- [*IDA Pro*](https://hex-rays.com/ida-pro): A powerful disassembler and versatile debugger.
+- [x64dbg](https://x64dbg.com): An open-source binary debugger for *Windows*.

 ## Warning